 What is Monero?
-Most Comprehensive Guide
+[The Most Comprehensive Step-by-Step Guide]

 According to Monero’s site: Monero is a secure, private and untraceable currency system.
 Monero uses a special kind of cryptography to ensure that all of its transactions remain 100% unlinkable and untraceable.
 In an increasingly transparent world, you can see why something like Monero can become so desirable.
 In this guide, we will see the mechanics behind Monero and see what makes it so special.